Skip to content

 1. Install Acurast Studio from the Marketplace.

-2. Open a workspace that contains an acurast.json — or run Acurast: Init Project to scaffold one (this step uses the acurast CLI).
+2. Open a workspace that contains an acurast.json — or run Acurast: Init Project to scaffold one from scratch (no external CLI needed).

 3. Click the Acurast logo in the activity bar to open the Studio panel.